JonSEK/Traffic-Accident-Analysis/README.md

 1. All the age of the users that were involved in the accidents were divided into age group with 5 years a group starting from 0 to 100.
 2. Headings for the rows are the age group and heading for the column is number of accidents.
 3. `COUNTIFS` function was used to extract the data into the table.

+## Summary
+Analyzing a decade of data reveals key trends: 2010 had the most accidents (1,353), while 2018 had the least (1,135).
+Peak monthly accidents occurred in November 2011, and the lowest was in February 2017.
+Most accidents happened between 15:00 to 17:59, often involving multiple crashes, and 18:00 to 20:59 for pedestrian incidents.
+About 73% of those involved were male, mostly drivers and motorcyclists.
+2012 saw the highest heavy vehicle accidents, particularly articulated trucks.
+Rigid truck incidents peaked in 2017 and 2019, with the highest bus involvement in 2017.
+Ages 20 to 24 had the most accidents (1,446 cases).